Broken or Sprained Ankle?

 As with broken or sprained wrists, most ankle sprains are treated using the “RICE” method of rest, icing, compression and elevation.
 Patients are encouraged to keep weight off the affected joint, to ice for about 15 minutes every few hours during the first days after injury, to wrap the leg, and to sit or lie with the foot above the level of your heart.
 This helps reduce swelling and alleviate some pain.
 The period of rest for a high ankle sprain can be as much as twice as long – six weeks or more.

 In the case of severe high ankle sprains, if the ankle is unstable, a fracture is out of place or the ligament is completely torn, surgery may be required.
-A screw is inserted between the tibia and fibula in order to hold them together, relieving pressure on the ligaments and allowing them to heal.
-Treatment decisions are also based on where the bone is broken.
+The latest surgical treatment to stabilize a high ankle sprain is the TightRope anchor system.
+The TightRope system anchors the ends of the tibia and fibula together with a braided polyethylene cord, rather than with a rigid surgical screw, to restore the original position of the bones and to allow for proper healing.

-How to Evaluate a broken of sprained ankle
+How to Evaluate a broken or sprained ankle

-Because they are so similar, you need to have an ankle injury evaluated by a specialist.
+Because a broken and sprained ankle can be so similar, you need to have an ankle injury evaluated by a specialist.
 If the injury happens on the weekend, you can see an orthopedic specialist, without an appointment, at our Saturday clinic.
 We see patients on both sides of the river at our Metairie clinic and our Boutte clinic.

 About the Doctor